trueos/trueos-docs/trueos-handbook/install.rst

 a previous screen.
 Otherwise, click :guilabel:`Finish` to leave the wizard and return to the :guilabel:`Disk Selection` screen.

-.. index:: installation, install progress
+.. index:: install progress
 .. _Installation Progress:

 Installation Progress
 =====================

+..
+TODO Update screens and check text once new .isos are available.

 Once :guilabel:`Yes` is selected to start the installation, a progress screen, seen in :numref:`Figure %s <install13>`, provides a progress